Making Music (organisation): Services and resources

 Making Music is a membership organisation that offers a comprehensive range of financial, artistic and administrative services as well as development and training opportunities to leisure-time music groups.
 It also campaigns on behalf of the leisure-time music sector and its members at a national and local level.

-The organisation offers services that include public liability insurance to cover events and rehearsals, trustees and property; a PRS for Music royalty payment scheme; child protection advice and criminal records checks; discount artists booking schemes; music bank; and a range of resources from marketing concerts and growing membership to advice on the roles of committee members and recruiting a new musical director.
+The organisation offers services that include a PRS for Music royalty payment scheme; child protection advice and criminal records checks; discount artists booking schemes; music bank; and a range of resources from marketing concerts and growing membership to advice on the roles of committee members and recruiting a new musical director.

 Making Music works to create partnerships with media organisations, musical organisations and charities to develop opportunities for their members.
 Past and current partnerships include the BBC Radio 3, Classic FM, the Southbank Centre, the Musicians Benevolent Fund, Sound and Music, PRS for Music Foundation, St Martins in the Fields, Sing Up, British Association of Barbershop Singers and Superact.